pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 1. Provide the name of your app. **Make sure this name is the same you listed in your manifest.
 When it comes time to upload your app bundles, it will check if the bundle matches the name of the registered app.**

 1. Once the name is reserved, you will be able to access your package information via `Product Identity` tab.
-Record `Package ID`, `Publisher ID`, and `Publisher Display Name` as these will be required either you are packaging through PWA Studio or PWABuilder site.
+Record `Package ID`, `Publisher ID`, and `Publisher Display Name` as these will be required either you are packaging through PWABuilder Studio or PWABuilder site.

 #### Submit to the Store